jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (d) status ruling made under section 91GA
   - **business** is defined in section 152(18) for the purposes of that section
   - **business group amnesty** means an amnesty declared by the Commissioner under section 226B
+  - **CARF document** means International Standards for Automatic Exchange of Information in Tax Matters: Crypto-Asset Reporting Framework and 2023 update to the Common Reporting Standard, as amended from time to time, which is a standard—
+    (a) developed by the Organisation for Economic Co-operation and Development and the Group of Twenty countries; and (b) adopted by the Council for the Organisation for Economic Co-operation and Development
   - **challenge** means—as the context requires
     (a) to commence proceedings under Part 8A challenging a disputable decision; or (ab) to commence proceedings under section 89K(6) challenging a refusal to issue a notice; or